Dictionary » Adjective Words » Appropriate – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word ‘Appropriate’ comes from the Latin appropriatus, the past participle of appropriare, meaning “to make one’s own” from ad (“to”) + proprius (“one’s own”).
-It entered English via Middle French in the late Middle Ages, maintaining both senses of suitability and taking possession.
+The word ‘Appropriate’ comes from the Latin appropriatus, the past participle of appropriare, meaning “to make one’s own.”
+It is formed from ad (“to”) + proprius (“one’s own”).
+The word entered English via Middle French in the late Middle Ages, preserving both senses: suitability (adjective) and taking for one’s own (verb).

 Example Sentences